florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## AWS Guide
-Ansible has an extensive integration with with AWS.
+Ansible has extensive integration with AWS.
 You can find a [quick start guide here](https://docs.ansible.com/ansible/latest/scenario_guides/guide_aws.html).
 Deploying an EC2 instance is as simple as:
 ```yaml
 - hosts: localhost
   gather_facts: False